zaigie/palworld-server-tool/README.en.md

 > If the conditions are not met and still needed, the `pst-agent` is deployed on the game server, and the `pst` is deployed on a PC or other server with enough memory to perform the parsing task.
 >
 > ==> [pst-agent deployment tutorial](./README.agent.en.md)
+>
+> And synchronization [Sync archive from K8s-pod](#synchronizing-archives-from-k8s-pod) can be replicated directly within the k8s cluster via the kubectl api.

 Download the latest executable files at: